Back to blog

 This will create a books.csv file with 1,000 rows of data.

-Guzzle is a PHP library that sends HTTP requests to web pages in order to get a response.
-In other words, Guzzle is a PHP HTTP client that you can use to scrape data.
-Do note that before we can work with a web page, we need to understand two more concepts--XML and XPath.
+Guzzle is a PHP library that sends HTTP requests to web pages to get a response.
+In other words, Guzzle is a PHP HTTP client that allows you to access server responses for PHP data extraction.

-XPath stands for XML Path and is used for navigation and selecting XML nodes.
+For parsing the response, the key concepts are XML and XPath.
+XML stands for eXtensible Markup Language, while XPath stands for XML Path and is used for navigating and selecting XML nodes.

 HTML files are very similar to XML files.
-In some cases we might need a parser to make adjustments to the minor differences and make HTML at least somewhat compliant with XML file standards.
-Crucially there are some parsers that can read even poorly formatted XML.
+In some cases, a parser is needed to handle minor differences and make HTML more compliant with XML standards.
+Importantly, some parsers can process even poorly formatted HTML.

 To install Guzzle, create a directory where you intend to keep the source code.
 Navigate to the directory and enter these commands: